Trehalose: Nutritional and dietary properties

 Trehalose is rapidly broken down into glucose by the enzyme trehalase, which is present in the brush border of the intestinal mucosa of omnivores (including humans) and herbivores.
 It causes less of a spike in blood sugar than glucose.
 Trehalose has about 45% the sweetness of sucrose at concentrations above 22%, but when the concentration is reduced, its sweetness decreases more quickly than that of sucrose, so that a 2.3% solution tastes 6.5 times less sweet as the equivalent sugar solution.

 It is commonly used in prepared frozen foods, like ice cream, because it lowers the freezing point of foods.
-The Cargill corporation promotes the use of its brand of trehalose, "Treha", as a substance that "enhances and intensifies certain flavors to bring out the best in your products."

-Deficiency of trehalase enzyme is unusual in humans, except in the Greenlandic Inuit, where it occurs in 10–15% of the population.
+Deficiency of trehalase enzyme is unusual in humans, except in the Greenlandic Inuit, where it is present in only 10–15% of the population.

 Metabolism

 Five biosynthesis pathways have been reported for trehalose.
 The most common pathway is TPS/TPP pathway which is used by organisms that synthesize trehalose using the enzyme trehalose-6-phosphate (T6P) synthase (TPS).
 Second, trehalose synthase (TS) in certain types of bacteria could produce trehalose by using maltose and another disaccharide with two glucose units as substrates.
 Third, the TreY-TreZ pathway in some bacteria converts starch that contain maltooligosaccharide or glycogen directly into trehalose.
 Fourth, in primitive bacteria, trehalose glycisyltransferring synthase (TreT) produces trehalose from ADP-glucose and glucose.
 Fifth, trehalose phosphorylase (TreP) either hydrolyses trehalose into glucose-1-phosphate and glucose or may act reversibly in certain species.
 Vertebrates do not have the ability to synthesize or store trehalose.
 Trehalase in humans is found only in specific location such as the intestinal mucosa, renal brush-border, liver and blood.
 Expression of this enzyme in vertebrates is initially found during the gestation period that is the highest after weaning.
 Then, the level of trehalase remained constant in the intestine throughout life.
 Meanwhile, diets consisting of plants and fungi contain trehalose.
 Moderate amount of trehalose in diet is essential and having low amount of trehalose could result in diarrhea, or other intestinal symptoms.